Tslos/CSC120-A3/reflection.md

 Use this file to record your reflection on this assignment.

+**Note:** I resubmitted after having a prophetic dream in which I discovered a bug in my code due to regex.
+Other than that (and one typo where the mirror_on statement was a line later than it was supposed to be), code is unchanged from the last (on time) submission.

 - Which classmates did you consult with while working on this assignment?
     Uma, Olohi, Yuyao Zhu